monerodocs/md/docs/interacting/monerod-reference.md

 | Option                 | Description
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------
 | `--p2p-bind-ip`        | IPv4 network interface to bind to for p2p network protocol.
 Default value `0.0.0.0` binds to all network interfaces.
-This is typically what you want. <br /><br />You must change this if you want to constrain binding, for example to configure connection through Tor via torsocks: <br />`DNS_PUBLIC=tcp://1.1.1.1 TORSOCKS_ALLOW_INBOUND=1 torsocks ./monerod --p2p-bind-ip 127.0.0.1 --no-igd --hide-my-port`
+This is typically what you want. <br /><br />You must change this if you want to constrain binding, for example to force working through Tor via torsocks: <br />`DNS_PUBLIC=tcp://1.1.1.1 TORSOCKS_ALLOW_INBOUND=1 torsocks ./monerod --p2p-bind-ip 127.0.0.1  --no-igd  --hide-my-port`
 | `--p2p-bind-port`      | TCP port to listen for p2p network connections.
 Defaults to `18080` for mainnet, `28080` for testnet, and `38080` for stagenet.
 You normally wouldn't change that.
 This is helpful to run several nodes on your machine to simulate private Monero p2p network (likely using private Testnet).
 Example: <br/>`./monerod --p2p-bind-port=48080`
 | `--p2p-external-port`  | TCP port to listen for p2p network connections on your router.
 Relevant if you are behind a NAT and still want to accept incoming connections.
 You must then set this to relevant port on your router.
 This is to let `monerod` know what to advertise on the network.
 Default is `0`.
 | `--p2p-use-ipv6`       | Enable IPv6 for p2p (disabled by default).